 Once he was out in the lobby, he wasn't sure which way to go.
 He decided to head down the stairs to the Main Deck, with the vague thought that Veronica may have gone to her room.
 But before he could work up the nerve to walk down the hallway, he heard voices coming from the opposite direction.
 He moved quickly toward the sound.

 Logan stopped abruptly, unsure how to proceed.
 Before he had a chance to decide, they both looked up.
 Veronica appeared agitated; but whether that was because she was upset or excited, he couldn't quite tell.
-Connor dropped his hand and stepped away from her.
+Conner dropped his hand and stepped away from her.

 "Hey, man," he said casually.
 "Just bumped into Veronica on my way out to the bar for a refill."
 He held up his empty glass as proof, shaking it lightly.
 "You want one?"